dragoncoder047/thuepaste/README.md

 # Thuepaste

-Some utilities for working with the Thue programming language.
+A function to determine the probability of a Thue program halting, plus some utilities for working with the Thue programming language.

 The demo page is inspired by [this jsfiddle](https://jsfiddle.net/ao6egwh9/3/) and [Chris Pressey's Python implementation](https://github.com/catseye/Thue/blob/master/src/thue.py).
 I don't know who made that jsfiddle - all I know was that it was originally hosted at <http://z3.ca/~lament/thue.html> but that link is dead.
 (If you know who made it, please do tell me.)